“Do not let your hearts be troubled and do not be afraid.” ~Jesus

 “I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.”
 (Ezekiel 36:26)

 New hearts, new spirits–soft like flesh, which is the opposite of hard stone.

 God cannot live in wicked, sinful places, so He killed you–your heart, your spirit–then He recreated you as new.
 Then He moved in, and not a moment sooner (see Galatians 2:20, 1 Corinthians 6:19, John 14:23, 17:23).
 How do you think Jesus’ Spirit can live in you?
 It’s only because your spirit is sinless.
 Your spirit only became sinless because it died on the Cross, was buried in the tomb, and then resurrected as new (see Romans 6:3-11).

 Since Jesus physically came and went, only those who refuse His offer of new life have unregenerate, sinful hearts.
 Not you, dear believer.
 You’ve died, came back to life, and now you’re hidden in Christ.
 You are one with Jesus’ Holy Spirit (see Colossians 3:3, 1 Corinthians 6:17, Romans 8:9).

-You can now live from the heart, give from the heart, set boundaries from the heart, be confident from the heart, work from the heart, love your spouse from the heart, parent your kids from the heart, have healthy confrontations from the heart, and enjoy your hobbies from the heart.
-You can express yourself from the heart!
+You can now live from the heart, give from the heart, set boundaries from the heart, be confident from the heart, work from the heart, love your spouse from the heart, parent your kids from the heart, enjoy your hobbies from the heart–express yourself–from the heart.

 You have a good heart, a sinless heart, a complete heart, a special heart.
 You literally want what God wants, from the heart, by way of your new, godly, divine nature (see Romans 6:17, 2 Corinthians 9:6-8, Colossians 2:9-10, 2 Peter 1:4).